dcshzj/GlobalPageEdit/README.md

 Edit the required configuration in globalpageedit.py with the relevant information before you run the script.
 Double-check, triple-check before running this script as the effects of mistakes is tremendous (and may carry a ban following it). **YOU HAVE BEEN WARNED**.

 Disclaimer: The author (Hydriz) accepts no liability for damages incurred by third-parties running this script.

+More information is available in this repository's wiki.